phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_with_firmware.rst

      - firmware release tag
      - r1.0_00068.0

-The following tables describe the firmware distributions that can be downloaded according to the need and entitlements:
+The following tables describe the firmware distributions you can download according to the need and entitlements:

 .. _build_mapping_access_levels: